imikimi-old-shane-account/sapling/README.md

 Heritage
 --------

-This is a port of the Rollout gem for use with ActiveRecord instead of Redis.
+This is a port of the [Rollout Gem](https://github.com/jamesgolick/rollout) for use with ActiveRecord instead of Redis.
 We dropped the groups functionality.